Mount Eden: Local government

 During the 19th century, the planning and maintenance of the main arterial roads (Mt Eden Road and Dominion Road) provided the impetus to form local governing bodies in the area.
 The Mt Eden Highway Board held its first meeting in 1868; it covered the area of Mt Eden, Eden Valley, Sandringham, and Balmoral.
 At the time, it was responsible for building and maintaining the roads and dealing with the pigs, horses, cattle, and sheep that freely roamed the area.
 In 1882 it became the Mt Eden Road Board.
 In 1906 Mt Eden gained borough status and the Mt Eden Borough Council was formed.
 In 1989 the Borough Council amalgamated with Auckland City Council in a nationwide local government reorganisation.
-And in November 2010, the City Council was dissolved and was incorporated into the new larger Auckland Council.
+In November 2010, the City Council was dissolved and was incorporated into the new larger Auckland Council.